 Tension-Free Vaginal Tape for Stress Incontinence in Women

-What To Expect After Surgery
+What To Expect

-Usually within hours of your surgery, you will be asked to urinate to test how your bladder and urethra respond to the surgery.
-You may be released to go home the same day as your surgery, or you may remain in the hospital overnight.
-You may need to have a thin, flexible tube (catheter) placed into your bladder through your urethra to allow urine to drain while you recover or to teach you to do self-catheterization temporarily.
+Usually a few hours after surgery, you will be asked to urinate to test how your bladder and urethra respond to the surgery.
+If you can't empty your bladder, you may need to have a thin, flexible tube (catheter) placed into your bladder through your urethra.
+You will have the catheter for a short time.
+It allows urine to drain while you recover.
+Or you may be taught to do self-catheterization for a while.

 Why It Is Done